txje/Unicycler/README.md

 ```
 poretools fastq --type best --min-length 1000 path/to/fast5/dir/ > nanopore_reads.fastq
 ```
-If you have 2D reads, the `--type best` option makes Poretools give only one FASTQ read per FAST5 file (if you have 1D reads, you can exclude that option).
+If you have 2D reads, `--type best` makes Poretools give only one FASTQ read per FAST5 file (if you have 1D reads, you can exclude that option).
 Adjust the `--min-length 1000` parameter to suit your dataset - a larger value would be appropriate if you have lots of long reads.

 ### Oxford Nanopore: 1D vs 2D